skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 Autostop
 --------

-SkyPilot allows you to automatically stop the cluster after a period of time to save costs.
-You can set the autostop time with a single command.
+SkyPilot allows you to automatically stop the cluster after a period of idle time to save costs.
+You can set the autostop time with a single command:

 .. code-block:: bash